jrouwe/JoltPhysics.js/README.md

 You can also compile the project in double precision mode using ```./build.sh Distribution -DDOUBLE_PRECISION=ON```, currently no package is provided for this.

 Compile the project with multi threading enabled like this: ```./build.sh Distribution -DENABLE_MULTI_THREADING=ON```, note that due to a bug in Safari it doesn't work in that browser.
+Also callbacks from Jolt to JavaScript don't work in this mode.
+See [this](https://github.com/jrouwe/JoltPhysics.js/discussions/110) ticket.

 ## Running